IUSmusic/O-Resonator-Synthesizer/README.md

 The waveform lanes show input and output activity so the user can see how much signal is entering the system and how much processed sound is leaving it.

-### Output section
+### Output page

-The output section controls final level, mix, width, delay, space, and master output behaviour.
+The Output page controls final tone, output protection, recording, and monitoring.
+It includes Final EQ, Output Guard, Record Output, final meters, a DAW-style recording waveform lane, and master status.

+### Motion Coupling page

+The Motion Coupling page adds a second physical-motion view for disk and string coupling.
+It includes controls for coupling mode, slip, radius bias, friction, surface texture, Doppler, stereo orbit, phase spread, and centre body field.

 ## Main control groups